 Warning & Disclaimer

 This diet is not for everyone.
+This diet is also not suitable for children under 9, pregnant women and lactating mothers without professional supervision.
 It may help some people but may also be potentially harmful to others.
 Consult your healthcare provider before making any dietary changes.
 Also, check a few contraindications listed above.
 You should not follow this diet for more than 3 months without professional supervision.
 Read Disclaimer for more information.